 Corporation's Disclosure of Reportable Transactions.
-If a corporation was required to file federal Form 8886, Reportable Transaction Disclosure Statement, with the IRS and that form was required to be filed with the IRS after October 27, 2007, you must file a copy of Form 8886 with the Department within 60 days of the date you are required to file it for federal income tax purposes.
+If a corporation was required to file federal Form 8886, Reportable Transaction Disclosure Statement, with the IRS you must file a copy of Form 8886 with the Department within 60 days of the date you are required to file it for federal income tax purposes.
 Send a paper copy of Form 8886, separate from your Form 5S, to the following address: Wisconsin Department of Revenue, Tax Shelters Program, PO Box 8958, Madison, WI 53708-8958.